2013 Cadillac Escalade Interior

 - "As you can probably imagine, leg- and headroom were more than adequate in the second-row seats, and I fit pretty comfortably into the bench seat in back." -- The Dallas Morning News (ESV)

 The majority of reviewers say the audio and climate controls are well-placed and easy to reach.
 One test driver says that the navigation system is one of the best on the market.
-Another critic dislikes the infotainment system and found it hard to pair a smartphone.
+Another critic dislikes the infotainment system and finds it hard to pair a smartphone.

 - "GM's audio/climate/navigation integration is among the best in the business.
 Everything is easy to reach and simple to understand." -- Consumer Guide